-osmikon is the Research Gateway on Russia, East and Southeast Europe and offers interdisciplinary, academically relevant information and services on this region, such as bibliographical research, requests via wish lists or electronic publishing.
+osmikon is the research gateway to Central, Eastern, and Southeastern Europe and offers interdisciplinary, academically relevant information and services on this region, such as bibliographical research, requests via wish lists or electronic publishing.

 osmikon is aimed at people engaged in academic research on the region of Eastern, Central Eastern and Southeastern Europe.